AISKhalil/HiCNAtra/README.md

 **For more information please visit [HiCNAtra Manuscript]().**

-# Uploading the HiCNAtra software and user manual in progress.
+# We are uploading HiCNAtra software and user manual ...